 U.S. troops under the leadership of General Ranald Mackenzie destroy the village of Cheyenne living with Chief Dull Knife on the headwaters of the Powder River.
-The attack was in retaliation against some of the Indians who had participated in the massacre of Custer and his men at Little Bighorn.
+The attack was in retaliation against some of the Indians who had participated in the massacre of Custer and his men at the Little Bighorn.

 Although the Sioux and Cheyenne won one of their greatest victories at Little Bighorn, the battle actually marked the beginning of the end of their ability to resist the U.S. government.
 News of the massacre of Custer and his men reached the East Coast in the midst of nationwide centennial celebrations on July 4, 1876.
 Outraged at the killing of one of their most popular Civil War heroes, many Americans demanded an intensified military campaign against the offending Indians.